-GLEN Learning Journeys
+GLEN Learning Modules

 Study The GLEN's Work in More Depth

 These modules are free to GLEN members.
 Some are accessible to non-members for a contribution to support ongoing GLEN evolution.
+This area of the site is currently a key focus of development.

 Exploring the Edge of Visual Practice